 Evolved Office Email Authentication

-To optimize your delivery results, it is important to set up authentication with your business domain provider.
-This process establishes your domain as a trusted sender, improves inbox placement, and protects your brand reputation.
-Please give this document to your IT provider or whoever manages your business domain.
+To optimize your email delivery results, it’s important to set up authentication with your business domain provider.
+This process establishes your domain as a trusted sender, improves inbox placement, and helps protect your brand reputation.

 Required CNAME Records